jaspector

 Building permits are required for all construction within the corporate limits.
 The city separately publishes permit information for electrical, plumbing, and mechanical work.
 The fee schedule also covers residential new construction, residential alterations and additions, accessory structures, fences, pools, manufactured homes, generators, trade permits, and commercial and multi-family construction.

-Typical processing time is New commercial building permits: written comments and notice of additional requirements within 10 business days..
+Building permit processing times in Livingston, TX typically run New commercial building permits: written comments and notice of additional requirements within 10 business days..
+Timelines can vary based on project complexity and current department workload.